Arizona State vs. Washington NCAA Football Odds, Plays and Insights | November 13, 2021

 - Arizona State has played nine games, with four wins against the spread.

-- This season, the Sun Devils have an ATS record of 3-2 in their five games as a favorite of 6 points or more.
+- The Sun Devils have been favored by 5.5 points or more five times this season and are 3-2 ATS in those contests.

-- Arizona State's games this year have hit the over on four of eight set point totals (50%).
+- Arizona State's games this year have eclipsed the over/under four times in eight opportunities (50%).

-- Arizona State is 4-3 against the spread and 6-2 overall in games when it records more than 19.7 points.
+- When Arizona State records more than 19.7 points, it is 4-3 against the spread and 6-2 overall.

-- In games that Arizona State amasses over 336.2 yards, the team is 4-4 against the spread and 6-3 overall.
+- When Arizona State picks up more than 336.2 yards, the team is 4-4 against the spread and 6-3 overall.

-- This year, the Sun Devils have turned the ball over 18 times, four more than the Huskies' takeaways (14).
+- The Sun Devils have turned the ball over 18 times this season, four more turnovers than the Huskies have forced (14).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.